COSMEcontrol/Raspbian-PREEMPT_RT-Images/README.md

 Usage
 =====
-Download and copy the image of RaspbianRT ready for use:
+Download and copy the image of Raspbian-PREEMPT_RT ready for use:

 ```groovy
   sudo ./copyImage.sh
 ```
-Specify the route where will be copied image RaspbianRT
+Specify the route where will be copied image Raspbian-PREEMPT_RT
 Example:
  ```groovy
   /dev/mmcblk0